GBProductions/AnimalShelterAPI.Solution/README.md

 ### Installation of Program
 * _Open the terminal on your local machine and navigate to "Desktop."_
-* _Clone "AnimalShelterAPI.Solution"" with the following git command `git clone https://github.com/GBProductions/AnimalShelterAPI.Solution.git`
+* _Clone "AnimalShelterAPI.Solution" with the following git command `git clone https://github.com/GBProductions/AnimalShelterAPI.Solution.git`
 * _Navigate to the top level of the repository with the command `cd AnimalShelterAPI.Solution`_
 * _Navigate into "AnimalShleter" with git command `cd AnimalShelter`_

-### Recreate Database
+### AppSettings

 #### Instructions: `appsettings.json` Creation